+INTRODUCTION

+Jumping over Cape Horn and the mythical waters of the Drake Passage, take a journey to one of the most spectacular places on earth, the coldest, highest, windiest, driest, and remotest continent â∏ Antarctica.
+On board the Ocean Nova you will find a true expedition experience as you reach some of the most untouched places on Earth.

 ITINERARY

 DAY 1: Arrive in Punta Arenas

 Staff members will welcome you on arrival in Punta Arenas, Chile.
 Transfer to your hotel, then visit the Explorers House, and attend a mandatory briefing that provides important information about your air-cruise, and reviews the essential guidelines for Antarctic visitors.
 At Explorers House, enjoy local gastronomy dinner as you meet your fellow adventurers.

-DAY 2: Scheduled Flight to Antarctica

-A smooth two-hour flight takes you efficiently from Punta Arenas to King George Island, in the South Shetland Islands.
-Your Antarctic adventure begins as you exit the airplane and the clear Antarctic air fills your lungs for the first time.
+DAY 2: Fly from Punta Arenas to King George Island Your Antarctic adventure begins with a two-hour flight from Punta Arenas to King George Island, in the South Shetland Islands.
+As you exit the airplane, the clear Antarctic air fills your lungs for the first time.
 Explore the area surrounding Chile's Frei Station and Russia's Bellingshausen station, before boarding a Zodiac to embark your expedition vessel.